Research and learning

 Through research, we aim to understand the impact of projects using technology to promote transparent, accountable governance, so that these lessons can be taken up by policy-makers, funders and organisations.

-Check out our publications pages for lessons from our current projects.
+Check out our publications pages for outputs from our research projects.

 Read more about Research